Sanctions Screening API — Turkey

 Why do Turkish companies need a sanctions screening API?

-Turkey has been on the FATF grey list since 2021 for strategic deficiencies in AML/CFT.
-This means Turkish businesses face heightened scrutiny from international banks, payment processors, and trade partners.
+Türkiye was on the FATF grey list from October 2021 until the FATF removed it on 28 June 2024 after key AML/CFT reforms; it is no longer under increased monitoring (source: FATF, June 2024).
+Turkish businesses still face heightened due-diligence expectations from international banks, payment processors, and trade partners.
 Screening customers and counterparties against sanctions lists — including Turkey's own MASAK designations — is a practical requirement for maintaining correspondent banking relationships and export access.

 Does Verifex include MASAK data?

 Yes.
-Verifex screens against the MASAK TF designation list as one of 54 configured sources.
+Verifex screens against the MASAK TF designation list as one of its configured sources.
 MASAK (Mali Suçları Araştırma Kurulu) is Turkey's Financial Crimes Investigation Board.
-Its designation list is included alongside OFAC, UN, EU, UK, and other international sanctions feeds.
+Its designation list is included alongside OFAC, UN, UK, and other international sanctions feeds.

 How does Verifex handle Turkish name transliterations?

 Turkish names frequently appear in multiple Latin spellings across sanctions lists and customer data — for example, Mehmet, Muhammed, and Mohamed.
-Verifex uses a 10-penalty pipeline with fuzzy, phonetic, and contextual scoring designed to catch legitimate transliteration variants without inflating false positives.
+Verifex uses a multi-stage matching across fuzzy, phonetic and contextual identity evidence designed to catch legitimate transliteration variants without inflating false positives.
 Every match returns per-field contribution scores so reviewers can inspect the reasoning.

 Can I use Verifex for export compliance in Turkey?